-Main index ^{3.} equities (including convertible 0.15 Other publicly traded equities (including convertible bonds) 0.25 Mutual funds Highest haircut applicable to any security in which the fund can invest Cash collateral held 0
+Main index . equities (including convertible bonds) 0.15 Other publicly traded equities (including convertible bonds) 0.25 Mutual funds Highest haircut applicable to any security in which the fund can invest Cash collateral held 0

-3 Main index means the Standard & Poor's 500 Index, the FTSE All-World Index, and any other index for which the covered company can demonstrate to the satisfaction of the Federal Reserve that the equities represented in the index have comparable liquidity, depth of market, and size of bid-ask spreads as equities in the Standard & Poor's 500 Index and FTSE All-World Index.
+Main index means the Standard & Poor's 500 Index, the FTSE All-World Index, and any other index for which the covered company can demonstrate to the satisfaction of the Federal Reserve that the equities represented in the index have comparable liquidity, depth of market, and size of bid-ask spreads as equities in the Standard & Poor's 500 Index and FTSE All-World Index.

-(c) Basel Collateral Haircut Method.
-A bank may calculate the credit exposure of a securities financing transaction pursuant to 12 CFR Part 3, Appendix C, Sections 32(b)(2)(i) and (b)(2)(ii), dated January 1, 2012.
+(C) Basel Collateral Haircut Method.
+A mutual association may calculate the credit exposure of a securities financing transaction pursuant to12 CFR 3.132(b)(2) or 12 CFR 132(b)(2) as appropriate.